 In what has traditionally been seen as a European way of lifestyle and transport, Australians are increasingly embracing cycling as a great form of exercise to build general fitness, improve stress levels, and commute to work.

 In Melbourne, the number of commuting cyclists has doubled over the last 5 years!
 Melbourne also tops the list of Australian capitals with over 30,000 people spinning the wheels daily to get to work.

 Over the last decade, bike sales in Australia have overtaken car sales by over 2 million units, with 1.7 million bikes sold in 2011!

-As cycling continues to grow in popularity in all of these forms, so too does the amount of cyclists presenting to our clinics with bike-related overuse injuries.
+As cycling continues to grow in popularity in all of these forms, so too does the number of cyclists presenting to our clinics with bike-related overuse injuries.

-Overuse strains and inflammatory conditions can be prevented by ensuring correct bike set up.
+Overuse strains and inflammatory conditions can be prevented by ensuring the correct bike set up.

 Initial rider positioning can be crucial, and below are the most common issues seen from presenting cyclists due to incorrect bike set up:

-- can lead to low back pain, as the cyclist will increase rotation of the back and trunk through the pedalling motion
+- Can lead to low back pain, as the cyclist will increase the rotation of the back and trunk through the pedalling motion

 - Lateral knee pain and Iliotibial Band pain (outside of thigh) is common, as friction in this area is caused with excessive knee extension on the downstroke of pedalling

 - Can also cause groin numbness and pain due to excessive pressure in reaching the pedals

 Seat Too Low: